 While there are other options, these two antennas offer some of the greatest value for your money.
 How well these work for you will ultimately depend on your location, but they should be solid choices for most people.

 A digital antenna will be your best bet for watching the most local channels in your area.
 That said, there are ways to watch local channels online without cable.
 The tricky part may be finding one service that offers them all.
 How easy that will be will depend on your location and the service you choose.
-This is why Hulu Live and YouTube TV are the top recommendations because they offer your best chance for watching local channels without cable.
+This is why Hulu Live and YouTube TV are the top recommendations because they offer your best chance of watching local channels without cable.

 Our list of cable TV alternatives can tell you more about ways to stream TV without cable.
 If you still have questions on how to watch local channels without cable, feel free to let us know.